Frequently Asked Questions

 Prince Charles and the Duchess of Cornwall

 Prince William and Kate Middleton

 The Welsh Maiden mark is the internationally recognized indicator of authentic pure Welsh gold.
 Formerly used by the Gwynfynydd gold mine, Aur Cymru Limited is now the exclusive owner of the Welsh Maiden trademark and Welsh Maiden Assay Office mark.
 We only use the Welsh Maiden mark on items unblended with other golds.
 The Welsh Maiden mark is highly prized by those seeking authentic 100% pure Welsh Gold.

 No, it doesn’t.
 There is a myth that it is naturally rose coloured and some manufacturers artificially induce that colour by introducing copper into the mixture.

 Yes, we do.

 The words are used interchangeably.
 In the USA the word ‘band’ is used whereas in the United Kingdom (which includes Wales) the word ‘ring’ is used.

-We have our Welsh gold securely refined for us by a long established UK specialist company to slightly in excess of 18 carat purity which means that the Welsh gold content is a little over 750 parts per thousand.
+We have our Welsh gold securely refined for us by a long established UK specialist company to slightly in excess of 18 carat purity that means that the Welsh gold content is a little over 750 parts per thousand.
 Occasionally we have our Welsh gold refined to 22 carat which is 916 parts of gold per thousand.
 We like to have a small amount of 22 carat Welsh gold available as customers sometimes ask for repairs to their old 22 carat jewellery.
-In the main people choose 18 carat rings because it is harder wearing than higher carat Welsh gold.
+In the main, people choose 18 carat rings because it is harder wearing than higher carat Welsh gold.
 All our rings and other jewellery are hallmarked by one of the four UK Assay Offices.
 From time to time we can supply 9 carat Welsh gold.